Look at marketing ideas another way and you have a better understanding of what search tries to accomplish.

 These searchers are your target market.

-The number of searchers that come to your web site based on your targeted keyword a your (market) share of the pie.
+The number of searchers that come to your web site based on your targeted keyword are your (market) share of the pie.